Act of entrustment

+Legal Basis

-Article 106(2) of the Treaty (formerly Article 86(2) of the European Communities Treaty), states that:
+Article 106(2) of the TFEU (formerly Article 86(2) of the European Communities Treaty) provides a framework for ensuring that public services are subject to competition rules without compromising their ability to fulfill specific tasks.
+It states:

+The Altmark Case and Criteria

 In its judgment in the case of Altmark Trans GmbH and Regierungsprasidium Magdeburg v.
 Nahverkehrsgesellschaft Altmark GmbH (the Altmark case), the Court of Justice of the European Union held that public sector compensation does not constitute state aid if the following four criteria are all met: